MichaelCrawley1/myPortfolio/README.md

 The reason I did this was I was finding the nested CSS elements that I was creating were proving harder and harder to keep track of.
 With BEM everything is a class, nothing is nested.
 This brings its own positives and negatives.

 The positive is that is does flatten the CSS and makes CSS incredible easy to debug and change.
 The negative is that it is very class heavy, classes go on every element.
 This could be construed as time consuming.
-However, I noticed the more I used BEM, the extra classes became to feel a natural part of the development process and didn't really add too much development time.
+However, I noticed the more I used BEM, the extra classes became to feel a natural part of the development process and didn't really add too much to the development time.

 Enclosed is an example of using BEM practices with this project.
 Which see:

 <br/>

+***A BEM Example In This Portfolio Project***

 ![BEM In The Project](https://i.imgur.com/logp3Fv.png "BEM In The Project")